 Corgan still holds a grudge against the late rock star and occasional crossdresser Kurt Cobain for marrying his ex-girlfriend Courtney Love.
 (Love said Corgan influenced the marriage by giving her a taste for feminine-looking men.)

-Corgan actually suffers from TRANSphobia - fear of the Neil Young album Trans - but he still fears transsexuals, because it's almost the same thing.
+Corgan actually suffers from TRANSphobia - fear of the Neil Young album Trans - but he still fears transpeople because he thinks they're fans of the album.